Frederick the Great’s second victory over the Austrians

 - The casualties on both sides were appalling.
 The Prussians lost Field Marshal Schwerin and General Winterfeldt, both officers of considerable importance to King Frederick.
 Other significant officers killed were Lieutenant General Hautcharmoy and Major Generals Schöning and Blanckensee.
 The battle began the process of depriving Frederick of his closest confidants which continued throughout the war, finally leaving him almost friendless.
 Thousands of veteran Prussian infantrymen died in the attacks on the Austrian grenadiers and artillery around Sterbohol.

 - On the Austrian side the casualties were nearly as great.
 The most grievous loss for Austria was the fatal wounding of Field Marshal Browne.
-The Austrian deputy commander Field Marshal Browne was struck down by a cannon shot in the fighting around Sterbohol.
+Acting as Austrian deputy commander, Field Marshal Browne was struck down by a cannon shot in the fighting around Sterbohol.
 The Austrian regiments were left without senior direction at a critical point in the battle.

 - If the Prussian victory is attributable to any senior officer, that officer is Lieutenant General Zieten, for his decisive intervention on the Prussian left flank.
-The flank attack by Zieten’s hussars swung the confused cavalry battle south of Sterbohol in the Prussian favour and then Zieten’s advance was decisive in turning the Austrians out of their fall-back position at Maleschitz.
+The flank attack by Zieten’s hussars swung the confused cavalry battle south of Sterbohol in the Prussian favour.
+Zieten’s subsequent advance was decisive in turning the Austrians out of their fall-back position at Maleschitz.

-- Following the Battle of Prague Frederick abandoned the doctrine of advance by his infantry without firing.
-The Austrians had taught him the importance of infantry fire power.
+- Following the Battle of Prague, Frederick abandoned his practice of requiring the Prussian infantry to advance without firing.
+The battle taught him the importance of infantry fire power.

 References for the Battle of Prague: